nicolasdespres/respect/README.md

 specify JSON schema, it can be used for any data represented as Hash and Array.
 It does not require any JSON parser since it works only on data.

 Respect is named after the contraction of _REST_ and _SPEC_.
-Indeed, it is first intended to be used to specify REST API in the context of a Web application.
+Indeed, it was first intended to be used to specify REST API in the context of a Web application.

 There is a plugin called [Respect for Rails](https://github.com/nicolasdespres/respect-rails) which